AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Killing)**
 ### Win Condition: Kill all non-Neutral Benign roles.

-Although the Werwolf has a kill button, they can't use it unless they are Rampaged.
+Although the Werewolf has a kill button, they can't use it unless they are Rampaged.
 Once the Werewolf rampages they gain the ability to kill.
 However, unlike most killers their kill cooldown is really short for the duration of the rampage.